worldline/ios-training/docs/src/swift-part2/README.md

 - Deinitializers.
 - Reference counting allows more than one reference to a class instance (similar to pointers but much less complex to use).

-[This code snippet](https://swiftfiddle.com/d72ea73dcbae5cc25908c56bdabcf877) sample shows how to use structs with protocols.
+[this code](https://swiftfiddle.com/d72ea73dcbae5cc25908c56bdabcf877) sample shows how to use structs with protocols.

 ## Opaque types